Large induced subgraph with a given pathwidth in outerplanar graphs: Abstract

 \section{Abstract}

-A long-standing conjecture by Albertson and Berman states that every planar graph of order $n$ has an induced forest with at least $\lceil \frac{n}{2} \rceil$ vertices.
+A long-standing conjecture by Albertson and Berman in 1979 states that every planar graph of order $n$ has an induced forest with at least $\lceil \frac{n}{2} \rceil$ vertices.
 As a variant of this conjecture, Chappell conjectured that every planar graph of order $n$ has an induced linear forest with at least $\lceil \frac{4n}{9} \rceil$ vertices.
-Pelsmajer proved that every outerplanar graph of order $n$ has an induced linear forest with at least $\lceil \frac{4n+2}{7}\rceil$ vertices and this bound is sharp.
-In this paper, we investigate the order of induced subgraphs of outerplanar graphs with a given pathwidth.
-The above result by Pelsmajer implies that every outerplanar graph of order $n$ has an induced subgraph with pathwidth one and at least $\lceil \frac{4n+2}{7}\rceil$ vertices.
-We extend this to obtain a result on the maximum order of any outerplanar graph with at most a given pathwidth.
-We also give its upper bound which generalizes Pelsmajer's construction.
+As a partial solution to the conjecture, Pelsmajer in 2004 proved that every outerplanar graph of order $n$ has an induced linear forest with at least $\lceil \frac{4n+2}{7}\rceil$ vertices and this bound is sharp.
+In this paper, we investigate the order of induced subgraphs with a given pathwidth in outerplanar graphs.
+The above result of Pelsmajer implies that every outerplanar graph of order $n$ has an induced subgraph with pathwidth at most 1 and at least $\lceil \frac{4n+2}{7}\rceil$ vertices.
+We extend this to obtain a result on the maximum order of induced subgraphs with a given pathwidth in an outerplanar graph.
+We also give its upper bound, which generalizes Pelsmajer's construction.